Stark-122/Alphex/README.md

-# Project VERONICA
+# Alphex
-An Open Source Generative PreTrained Transformer.
+An Open Source AI Project.

 **Note:** The project is under heavy development.